 Climate change, due to greenhouse gas emissions, is one of the biggest environmental concerns of our time.
 We know it is happening and the effects could be devastating for people and wildlife.

-The effects of climate change are far reaching.
+The effects of this climate emergency are far reaching.
 In Kent this means hotter and drier summers and warmer and wetter winters.
 There will be increased frequency and severity of storms resulting in additional flooding.
 The changing climate will also have an impact on people's health and wellbeing and biodiversity and wildlife, causing the natural environment to be under increased pressure.

 We have committed to working towards achieving net zero carbon emissions by 2030.
 This means that we have pledged to reach net zero carbon emissions produced by the Council and our assets by 2030.
 We also have an ambition to assist the District to become net zero by working closely with local communities to improve the resilience of the District to a changing climate.
 This is collectively known as our Net Zero 2030 commitment.